newrelic/docs-website/CONTRIBUTING.md

 ### Working with docs-website-private

 For New Relic employees working on pre-release content that needs to remain private, we have a [private docs repo](https://github.com/newrelic/docs-website-private).
 Before you begin creating content in the private repo, refer to the [private docs wiki](https://github.com/newrelic/docs-website-private/wiki) on to how interact with the repository.

-#### Getting a private preview link

-If you have a branch with all your changes made, and you would like to get a password protected link to a demoable version of the site, simply make a PR to the private repository for your branch.
-You can PR your branch to any other branch, the branch you PR into doesn't matter since this is only needed to generate an Amplify preview.

-Once you feel comfortable with your changes, you can delete the PR in the private repo and open a new PR in the public repo.

 ### Branch Protection